Nizar1999/CPUINFO/README.md

 # CPUINFO
-Small Program that uses C and in-line assembly to retrieve vendor id and processor brand
+Program That Uses C and In-Line Assembly to Retrieve Vendor Id and Processor Brand